How Much Internet Data Do You Need?

 Data from the Armstrong data calculator.

-Once you’ve figured out your data cap, budget out how much time you spend each week doing what you normally do online.
+Once you’ve figured out your data cap and compared it to your data use, you can get started on a data budget.
 Don’t worry too much about the impact of emails, music streaming, or general browsing (none of which use up very much data).
 Pay more attention to the number and size of files you download, the amount of time you spend streaming video, and the video resolution on your streaming platforms and Zoom calls.

 Get unlimited data to avoid going over your data limit

-Before we go further, let’s get this point out of the way—the best way to ensure you have all the data you need is to get an internet plan with unlimited data.
+Before we go further, let’s be clear about one thing.
+The best way to ensure you have all the data you need is to get an internet plan with unlimited data.

 Best internet plans with unlimited data